yahuizhan/dappley-metrics-client/README.md

 Golang version >= 1.14

 ### Configuration and Build
-1. Update the "host" and "port" in dappley-metrics-go-api/metrics_api/default.conf to the dapp node that the API is to connect.
+1. Update the "host" and "port" in dappley-metrics-go-api/metrics_api/default.conf to those of the dapp node that the API is to connect.

 2. Build
 ```bash